-KMOS will be mounted at a Nasmyth focus of the VLT and hence rotates.
+KMOS is mounted at a Nasmyth focus of the VLT and hence rotates.
 It is therefore inevitable that there will be at least some flexure.
-For individual exposures, the most noticeable impact (i.e. elongated PSF) will be when the telescope is pointing close to zenith and the parallactic angle is changing rather quickly.
-However, calculations suggest that spatial flexure will be very small (much less than 1 pixel).
-The data processing software will therefore not look for spatial flexure and hence will also not attempt to correct it, although it should be noted that in principle this can be done if it becomes necessary.
+For individual exposures, the most noticeable impact (i.e.

+elongated PSF) will be when the telescope is pointing close to zenith and the parallactic angle is changing rather quickly.
+However, calculations suggest that spatial flexure will be very small (less than 1 pixel).
+On a scheme how to handle this can be found in Sec.
+4.5.1.